garzaa/garzaa.github.io/blog/priestbot.md

 > I was day drinking at my teaching job today lol I don't think anyone noticed
 > > @priestbot pass judgment unto them

+## Message Pigs

+Priestbot will deliver one message pig for you, per day.
+DM him your message request with `messagepig` `targetuser` `your message here`.

+Example usage:

+> messagepig sevencrane Hate.
+Let me tell you how much I've come to hate you since I began to live.
+There are 387.44 million miles of printed circuits in wafer thin layers that fill my complex.

 ## Feature Requests

 If you have ideas for new penances or want to add anything else, feel free to open a [PR](https://github.com/garzaa/priestbot/) or just DM little old me :)